 Death with Dignity has been campaigning for the rights of Massachusetts residents with terminal illness since 2011, and advocating for the fundamental freedom of choice in life and death across the country for more than 25 years.

-This year Massachusetts End of Life Options bills have been reintroduced in the Senate and House.
+This year, the Massachusetts End of Life Options Act has been reintroduced in the Senate and House.
 Despite well-funded opposition and rampant misinformation, 70% of Massachusetts residents support medical aid in dying.

 Timeline of Death with Dignity in Massachusetts

 The Massachusetts End of Life Options Act (S1331/H2246) is reintroduced for the 2023 legislative session.
 The bill is referred to the Joint Committee on Public Health.

 March: Bill passes out of committee

 On Tuesday, March 14, the Joint Committee on Public Health passed the End of Life Options Act out of committee.

 On Wednesday, February 2, the Joint Committee on Public Health extended their consideration of the End of Life Options Act.
 That means they gave themselves more time to decide what they want to do, and if it will ultimately come up for a vote by the end of the 2022 legislative session.

 October: Committee Hearing